OrestisStefanou/InvestPalTelegramBot/README.md

 - **Personalized Investment Assistance**: Interacts with users to provide investment-related information and advice.
 - **Session Management**: Maintains user context and sessions across interactions.
-- **AI Integration**: Leverages a separate agent service for generating intelligent responses.
+- **AI Integration**: Leverages the [InvestPal Agent Service](https://github.com/OrestisStefanou/InvestPal) for generating intelligent responses.
 - **Message Formatting**: Automatically transforms AI-generated markdown into Telegram-compatible HTML.
 - **Asynchronous & Robust**: Built using `python-telegram-bot` with a focus on reliability and performance.